- Do not go overseas. A travel ban is in place.

 There's a ban on overseas travel from Australia.
 You can’t leave Australia unless you get an exemption from the Department of Home Affairs.

 All our 177 travel advisories on Smartraveller are set at 'Do not travel' due to the health risks from the COVID-19 pandemic and the significant disruptions to global travel.
+Some destinations were already set at Do Not Travel prior to COVID-19 due to the extreme risk to your safety.

 If you’re overseas and wish to return to Australia, be prepared for delays and read our advice on trying to get home.